Programs to help you grow your perspective—and your skill set

-We offer several options for enhancing your degree through our minors program.
+We offer several options for enhancing your degree with a minor.
 By adding a minor, you can complement your concentration or major with additional viewpoints and marketable skills, and pursue topics that interest you.

 Most of our areas of study are available as minors.
 Oftentimes, business students will pursue a liberal arts minor, and vice-versa.
 In addition, the following specialized minors are offered: